ctcl-bregis/ctclsite-rust/config/blog/content/mct2_p1.md

 ## Challenges and Subsystems
 MediaCow Touch 2 is a highly ambitious project for someone with no formal education in the field and [minimal experience with circuit design](../../projects/mathpad/).

+For more about each subsystem, see [the project page for MediaCow Touch 2](../../projects/mct2/).

 ### Circuit Design
 Circuit design will be the most complex part of the design by far and is what is expected to take the most amount of time.